usnistgov/OpenSeadragonScalebar/README.md

 A demo is available [here](https://pages.nist.gov/OpenSeadragonScalebar/).

 For OpenSeadragon 1.x, use the 1.x releases of this plugin.

-For OpenSeadragon 2.x, use the 2.x releases of this plugin.
+For OpenSeadragon 2.x, use the master branch of this plugin.

 Note: If you are displaying multiple images in OpenSeadragon 2.x, this plugin assumes that the provided pixelsPerMeter is the one of the image at index 0